 Estimation approaches

-Two approaches to estimating maternity parameters were compared, the 3PLF itself (3PLF-free) and the 3PLF function with a fixed asymptote (3PLF-fixed).
-Additionally, two approaches using a 2PLF were also examined, using maternity-at-length data (2PLF-maternity) and maturity-at-length data (2PLF maturity).
+Two approaches to estimating maternity parameters were compared: the 3PLF itself (3PLF-free) and the 3PLF function with a fixed asymptote (3PLF-fixed).
+Additionally, two approaches using a 2PLF were examined, using maternity-at-length data (2PLF-maternity) and maturity-at-length data (2PLF maturity).
 The 3PLF-free method was examined to validate the utility of this model, which has so far been used in only a single study (Colonello et al. 2016).
 The 3PLF-fixed is the method described by Walker (2005) and most commonly used in practice.
 The 2PLF-maternity method was used to examine what effect simply ignoring the upper asmyptote had (i.e. PMax fixed at 1).
 The 2PLF-maturity method is tacitly assumed if using mature females to approximate maternal ones.
-The resulting maturity curve can then by weighted by the proportion of gravid females to calculate annual reproductive output (although in practice annual fecundity is more often modified, for example halved for a biennially reproducing species).
+The resulting maturity curve can then by weighted by the proportion of gravid females to calculate annual reproductive output, although in practice annual fecundity is more often modified, for example halved for a biennially reproducing species.

 Only the 3PLF-free method involves statistically estimating PMax, which must be subjectively chosen in the case of the 3PLF-fixed and the 2PLF-maturity.
 PMax is ideally chosen based on detailed study of the ovarian and uterine cycles (Walker 2005), or alternatively based on the proportion of mature females observed to be in maternal condition during sampling (Baremore and Hale 2012; Harry, Tobin, and Simpfendorfer 2013; Trinnie et al. 2016).
 For the purposes of the simulation, the timing and duration of the uterine and ovarian cycles were assumed to be unknown.
 The following procedure was used to ‘guess’ the fixed value of PMax in each simulation.
-PMax was chosen as the proportion of females in maternal condition above a the length at which 99% of females were mature, L>Ψ(L99%).
+PMax was chosen as the proportion of females in maternal condition above the length at which 99% of females were mature, L>Ψ(L99).
 If this failed (e.g. zero pregnant females), L95 was used, followed by L50, and finally the proportion of all mature females in the sample that were in maternal condition.
 Statistical estimation of all non-fixed parameters in each of the methods was undertaken using maximum likelihood.
 Nonparametric bootstrapping was used to calculate approximate 50% confidence intervals for the best-fit parameters from 250 resampled data sets.

 Reproductive output